maierav/sensation/intro.md

 :::{figure} images/howto.png
 :label: fig:learning model
-:width: 80%
+:width: 70%

 A simplistic, bare bones model of a learning model synthesized across several established semi-formal proposals (Structure of Observed Learning Outcomes by Biggs & Collis; Information Hierarchy; Reflective Model by Borton; Bloom's Taxonomy).
+This schema also gives rise to a notion of **knowledge** consisting of analytically organized, coherently **structured information**.
+That is, to move from memorizing facts to useful understanding involves **figuring** things out via connections between indivdual pieces of information.
+There is an element reminiscent of geometry - mathematics - involved.
 :::

 ### Bayes